qaalabs/DE5M4/docs/day3/storage/x-modelling.md

 ## Sample Scenario: Healthcare Patient Journey Analytics

 **Business Context:**
-A healthcare provider is developing a data product to analyze and optimize patient journeys through their system.
+A healthcare provider is developing a data product to analyse and optimise patient journeys through their system.
 The goal is to reduce wait times, improve resource allocation, and enhance patient outcomes.

 **Key Requirements:**